Skip to content

 The figures raise questions about voter follow-through, administrative efficiency, and the depth of public trust in local governance.
 While registration suggested strong initial interest, the sharp drop-off points to lingering apathy and structural challenges in translating sign-ups into actual participation.

 Context matters.
-This is the first time in roughly 54 years that Mogadishu residents are voting in local council elections, and for many Somalis, especially those over 50, it is their first experience with voting.
+This is the first time in roughly 54 years that Mogadishu residents are voting in local council elections.
+For many Somalis, especially those over 50, it is their first experience with voting.
 Limited civic culture, weak confidence in local institutions, and logistical hurdles likely contributed to the turnout gap.

 Despite these shortcomings, election observers caution against dismissing the exercise outright.
 As a first attempt at restoring direct local democracy in the capital, the vote provides a baseline for identifying gaps in voter education, outreach, and election management ahead of future national polls.